 Portland is a foodies delight, and there are more restaurants, bars, diners and food cart pods than you’ll be able to sample in a lifetime.
-Whether you are an omnivore devouring everything in sight or are a more restricted allergen-aware eater, you’ll still be able to find plenty of places to eat around town.
+Whether you are an omnivore, devouring everything in sight, or you have a restricted diet, you’ll find plenty of places to eat around town.

 Just over the foot bridge is Lair Hill Café—an eclectic and funky bistro with salads, sandwiches, soups and a full breakfast menus.
 They also do a dinner if you’re looking for a place later in the evening.